 As with tooth-brushing for oral health, Dentists can start by counseling patients on the role of good nutrition, exercise, staying out of the sun and use of appropriate home care products in order to achieve the best results from facial rejuvenation therapies.

 Botox and Dermal Fillers will do nothing to improve the “quality” or health of skin.
 Pigmentation, sun damage, broken capillaries, scars, fine and static lines will all remain and detract from the overall picture.
-Dentists can now learn to incorporate procedures like microdermabrasion, chemical peels, lasers and skin tightening devices into their practice.
+Dentists in Australia and New Zealand can now learn to incorporate procedures like microdermabrasion, chemical peels, lasers, IPL, PRP, PDO Mono Threads and skin tightening devices into their practice.
 Undergoing AADFA Skin Rejuvenation Training will allow Dentists to achieve optimal results for patients while increasing the success of their practice.

 AADFA prides itself on being a world leader and pioneer in the field of Dento-Facial Aesthetic training with the development of skincare courses for Dentists.
 We are the only organisation in Australasia dedicated to upholding professional standards in this new area of Dentistry and do so by offering a complete series of facial aesthetic training courses, together with the necessary after-training support and mentorship.